 - Consider reaching out to your financial institution to see if they can help you out.
 If you’re a member of a small community bank or credit union, you may have luck as they sometimes approve car loans off the strength of the account holder’s history with their institution.

 - Avoid “buy here, pay here” dealerships if possible.
 They appeal to consumers with credit challenges, like bankruptcy, because they don’t conduct credit checks.
-But, this usually means the interest rates are astronomical since the lender is assuming more risk.
+But, this usually means high interest rates since the lender is assuming more risk.
 In fact, interest rates are usually well into the double-digits and the lender will “make as much, or more, profit on the financing as they do on the car itself,” according to Autotrader.

 Save Up for a Down Payment